ybkamaleri/boligfinn/README.md

 You could combine area during download such as `area = c(1,3)`, but isn’t recommended.
-You could only get maximum 50 rows per download and I haven’t figured out how to solve this problem and still in the
-<span style="color:red"> TODO list \<\>.
-Please come with solution if
-you have it\!
+You could only get maximum 50 rows per download and I haven’t figured it out how to solve this problem and still in the *TODO* list.
+Please come with solution if you have it\!

 For the minimum and maximum prices, it is in million.
 You can write it the whole digits or exclude the zeros.